daraghs-code/Machine-Learning-Methods-to-Predict-Wheat-Type-from-Kernel-Information/README.md

 ```

 Modelling will begin, three models will be compared; SVM, random forest and Knn.
-For each model, the pipeline will be built, then a parameter grid will be created so the best
+For each model, the pipeline will be built, then a hyperparameter grid will be created so the best
-set of parameters can be searched.
-Finally the best parameters will be saved for use on the test data.
+set of hyperparameters can be searched.
+Finally the best hyperparameter will be saved for use on the test data.
 Note to avoid confusion - there are two types of test data.
 The first is implemented when cross validation
 is used on the training set.
 The second is a randomly selected set of 20% that will be used at the end
 to compare models.